chrisknapp98/lnu-parallel-computing/assignments/assignment_2/README.md

 ### Results
 Comparing the code to the sequential approach, we have quite mixed results.
-As mentioned before, with the chosen parallelization approach we sacrifice accuarcy but can get quite some performance improvements.
+As mentioned before, with the chosen parallelization approach, we have decreased accuracy but can get quite some performance improvements.

 ```log
 Sequential Code